-Last seen in the United States at Jacob’s Pillow Dance Festival, world-renowned Tango dancer and choreographer Natalia Hills, an original member of the Broadway and London hit Forever Tango, leads an exquisite 15 member ensemble of Tango artists in Romper el Piso.
+Last seen in the United States at Jacob’s Pillow Dance Festival, world-renowned Tango dancer and choreographer Natalia Hills, an original member of the Broadway and London hit Forever Tango, leads an exquisite 17 member ensemble of Tango artists in Romper el Piso.
 Showcasing the intricate footwork, partnering, sensuality, and drama that comprise this classic Latin dance style, the company transports audiences from tango’s Afro-Argentinian roots in the working-class districts of Buenos Aires to its modern ballroom interpretation.
-Onstage, master musicians on bandoneón, cello, guitar, piano, and percussion perform the rhythms and melodies of composers from Juan D’Arienzo to Astor Piazzolla.
+Onstage, master musicians on bandoneón, cello, piano, guitar, violin, flute, and percussion perform the rhythms and melodies of composers from Juan D’Arienzo to Astor Piazzolla.

 3 Day Residency Workshop

 Dance Level: Geared towards dancers and choreographers of various disciplines.

 Length of Class per day: 2 hours.

 Technique, Musical Interpretation, Style, Repertoire, and Artist Talk.

 This course will develop over 3 days, covering 2 stages of progressive study and in search of desired objectives.
 Transmitted through the language of dance and with the endorsement of the great “maestros” past, this work studies the vibrant spirit of tango and its rich material of steps and figures within an infinite embrace.
 Alejandro Aquino and Natalia Hills lead the workshops using the music of Argentine tango composer, Astor Piazzolla.
 Topics covered include: the history of Tango dance, Tango music and its legacy, a retrospective view of the prestigious musicians throughout history as well as different notable dancers and maestros and their styles.

 Master Class with Natalia Hills & Alejandro Aquino